 The Individual and Organisational Approaches

-- Individual approaches are focused more on or individuals that violate rules and generally include behavioural based safety and/or leadership programmes.
-An attempt is made to influence individuals and for example train them to reduce violation.
-The social and organisational context is usually part, but not the main focus of change.
+• Individual approaches are focused more on individuals that violate rules and generally include behavioral-based safety and/or leadership programs.
+An attempt is made to influence individuals and for example, train them to reduce violations.
+The social and organizational context is usually part, but not the main focus of change.

-- Organisational approaches are focused more on circumstances and organisational factors that contribute to or reduce the occurrence of violations.
-The objective is to reduce violation by rule management.
-A proposed framework to improve rule management within organisations:
+1. Organizational approaches are focused more on circumstances and organizational factors that contribute to or reduce the occurrence of violations.
+The objective is to reduce violations by rule management.
+A proposed framework to improve rule management within organizations:

-- Define the processes, risk scenarios and controls
+7. Define the processes, risk scenarios, and controls

-- Test and approve rules and store in organisational memory
+11. Test and approve rules and store them in organizational memory

 From the available studies, it is clear that the causes of violations are multifactorial and complex.
-Therefore, for all types of violations a combination of individual and organisational approaches is recommended.
+Therefore, for all types of violations a combination of individual and organizational approaches is recommended.

 Top Ten OSH Safety Rules and Procedures Violations

-- Lockout and tagout- These regulations include use of safety products to avoid the accidental start-up of machinery and the control of hazardous energy during the servicing and maintenance of trucks and equipment.
+6. Lockout and tagout- These regulations include the use of safety products to avoid the accidental start-up of machinery and the control of hazardous energy during the servicing and maintenance of trucks and equipment.

-- Electrical- Safety requirements and safety measures to prevent workplace accidents while designing, installing, and using electrical systems, utilizing insulated hand tools, ground fault circuit interrupters.
+10. Electrical- Safety requirements and safety measures to prevent workplace accidents while designing, installing, and using electrical systems, utilizing insulated hand tools, and ground fault circuit interrupters.

 If employers would implement OSHA’s safety measures in these 10 areas, many workplace accidents and employee injuries could be eliminated.